 Our lifestyle is pretty unconventional and as a result we get some strange and sometimes funny reactions from people we meet along the way.

 For most people, job and travel are completely separate.
-They work at a full time job to save up money, then they go on a vacation or a longer term travel adventure and have full time fun.
+They work at a full time job to save up money, then they go on a vacation or a longer term travel adventure and focus on having fun.
+Then, when they get home it’s back to work.

 Some people get it – but some people really don’t.
 Which is why I get this question a lot: